simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

   - The output of hledger --version
   - What platform you're on
   - Links to any related docs that you found
+  - Estimates from 1 to 5 of

+    - How serious is this bug ?

+      - 5: Data loss or privacy/security loss.
+A user would drop the product.
+      - 4: Crash or bothersome regression or major usability or documentation issue.
+A user may look for an alternative product.
+      - 3: Installability, packaging or new user experience issue.
+A potential user would fail to get started.
+      - 2: Minor usability or documentation issue.
+Noticeable but easy to avoid / not a big deal.
+      - 1: Cleanup/design/developer issue.
+Significant only to developers and design-minded users.

+    - Who is likely to be affected by this bug ?

+      - 5: All users.
+      - 4: Most users.
+      - 3: A minority of users.
+      - 2: Only packagers or developers.
+      - 1: Almost no one.